 How can I do a title search on my house?

 Getting an accurate and in-depth title history of the property you want to buy or sell is best done by a professional real estate lawyer who can explain all the detailed documents to you and advise you on your decision.

 Yes, you can still purchase a title insurance policy after you closed the deal on the property, but if there are any issues that arise after the closing, it may be considered a new issue and will not be covered.

 Do I need a title search if I want to refinance my home?

 If you want to refinance your home, you will need to pay for title insurance.
 Requiring a new title search is a condition of refinancing, as the lender will need to see if there are any issues standing in the way of your property being fit to sell.
 Your lawyer takes care of this for the lender.
 At Zinati Kay – Real Estate Lawyers, this is included in our $799 refinance quote.

 Is the deed to a house the same as a title?

 Many people use “deed” and “title” interchangeably; however, they are two different concepts.
-Title clarifies your ownership to a property, and you can transfer this ownership to others.
-Deeds, however, are the legal documents that are used to transfer ownership of one person to another.
+The title clarifies your ownership to a property, and you can transfer this ownership to others.
+Deeds, however, are legal documents that are used to transfer ownership of one person to another.

 Hiring a Real Estate Lawyer for a Title Search